jmarksk/4p/README.md

 Model3 performed best.
 The chosen model's accuracy on the holdout test set was 88%.
 This can be compared to guessing based on the sample balance, which would yield 73% accuracy.
 The false negative rate was very low at 1%.
 Thus this model can be used as a check by the radiologist, for instance on x-rays that they are less certain about.

-# Future work
+# Recommendations and Future work

+-This model can be used as a check by the radiologist, for instance on x-rays that they are less certain about.
+-The model can be examined to determine the important features and the parts of the image that are most important for helpful insights.

+### Future work

 - Use CNN
-- Alter activation functions
+- Alter activation functions`

+## Contact information

+jmarksk@gmail.com
+5169963175

+# Repository Structure
+- Xray.ipynb
+- README.md
+- Xray_presentation.pdf